Nr5/pixelAssembler/README.md

-this is a pixelart animationsoftware based on assembly language
+this is a pixelart animation software based on assembly language